From more info on how to get involved in a committee, contact the committee chair.

 Contact: Alex Bertolucci, AOR Fundraising Chair

-The AOR Board is currently accepting committee membership applications.
+The AOR Board is currently accepting committee membership for the following legislative committee positions:

 The online application form includes just a few questions and can be found here.